Archive for Stretching

 The pains we feel are often reflected in higher than normal resting tension levels.

-Some people will even lie down and attempt to do a groin stretch passively… afterwards the brain has to re-contract to get back to its set point.
+Some people will even lie down and attempt to do a groin stretch passively… afterwards the brain has to re-contract to get back to its preprogrammed set point.

 Muscles respond to messages from the brain and even the spinal cord when we quickly and reflexively pull away.
-When we shift to using the brain’s cortex, our muscles can be reset through a cortical process which re-regulates tension in the muscles.
+When we shift to using the brain’s cortex, our muscles can be reset through a brain-body process which re-regulates tension in the muscles.

 The not groin stretch class